Joshibbotson/gym-tracker-backend/README.md

 Session Storage: The session ID and associated data (like user ID, roles, etc.) are stored on the server in memory, a database, or a cache like Redis.
 Session Cookie: The server sends a session ID to the client, typically as a cookie.
 This cookie is automatically sent back with each subsequent request to the server.
 Session Validation: For each request, the server checks the session ID in the cookie against the session data it has stored to identify the user.

+Err: when a cookie is no longer present we must reset the localstorage on the frontend and prompt a relogin.